 Make It Right to Work With Sioux and Assiniboine Tribes

-Partnering with the historical tribes of Montana, Brad Pitt’s house-building foundation plans to realize 20 LEED Platinum homes.
+Partnering with the Sioux and Assiniboine tribes of Montana, Brad Pitt’s foundation to build 20 LEED Platinum homes.

 In its continuing effort to reach beyond its original mandate in New Orleans, Make It Right (MIR) announced today a new initiative.
 The group, founded by Brad Pitt in the aftermath of Hurricane Katrina, will partner with the Sioux and Assiniboine tribes of Fort Peck, Montana to build 20 LEED Platinum homes as part of a larger sustainable community effort.

 The Fort Peck Sustainable Village project has two major components.
 The first piece is a sustainable master plan for 275 to 300 acres of tribal land, with the goal of creating an off-the-grid community.
 To that end, MIR is currently in discussions with some of their frequent collaborators and advisors, such as Graft, William McDonough + Partners, and BNIM to design the homes.
 “As we enter the design phase, we’ll be including a broad group of designers, architects, and community leaders,” says Tim Duggan, MIR’s landscape architect.

 The homes are expected to break ground next year and cost approximately $175,000.
 They will be powered, it is expected, by a combination of solar and geothermal.
 “We anticipate some modular, some syps, some stick built, and possibly straw bale construction,” Duggan says.